KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 1. creating a mosaic to merge all the images

 Notes:
 Make sure to change the output_location_ir to the folder matching the workspace environment

 ##**Step two | Image Classification**

+The initial image classification is done following three steps:
+1. segmentation
+2. classifier training
+3. classification

 ###**Segmentation**

-Contains the output of the Imagery preparation as input (mosaic of all infra red imagery)
+Contains the output of the Imagery preparation as input (mosaic of all infra red imagery) and creates a segmented raster image based on the spectral and spatial characteristics of the data.

+It must be said that the results of the set spectral_detail and spatial_detail as well as the min_segmented_size using python may vary from the results with the same settings in ArcGIS Pro itself.

+Also, be patient!
+Segmentation tents to take long af.

 ###**Train Classifier**

-###**Inspect Training Samples**

-In ArcGIS Pro itself.
-Doesn't work properly but still creates scores Re-do with new training samples.
-Currently they do not overlap completely with the area to be classified

-Notes
-All training samples should lay withing the raster to be classified Also, processing can take a really long time!
-Make sure to use the correct classification schema.
+The classifier is trained using the segmented raster image and the training samples.
+The final result is a classification definition file which can later be used to classify the imagery.

+Once again, this step may take a long time.

 ###**Classify Raster**